 • • •

-In America, a confusing array of people would and would not be white over the course of the Republic’s existence.
-The Irish and some Germans were not white in the 1830s and 1840s.
-Ralph Waldo Emerson called them “guano races of men” who were deficient in the “English traits” of true white Americans.
-Italians, Slavs, Jews, and others were decidedly not white at the 19th century’s end.
+In America, a confusing array of people would and would not be White over the course of the Republic’s existence.
+The Irish and some Germans were not White in the 1830s and 1840s.
+Ralph Waldo Emerson called them “guano races of men” who were deficient in the “English traits” of true White Americans.
+Italians, Slavs, Jews, and others were decidedly not White at the nineteenth century’s end.
 The Roosevelt who loudly cheered The Melting-Pot was also given to grave misgivings about the “race suicide” portended by the influx of Eastern and Southern Europeans who threatened to ruin the Anglo-Saxon heritage of the United States.
-Both the exigencies of national political-economy and the conscious calculations of ethnic proto-whites resulted in what Painter calls “enlargements” of whiteness, admitting waves of formerly “sub-white” Europeans into the melting pot.
+Both the exigencies of national political-economy and the conscious calculations of ethnic proto-Whites resulted in what Painter calls “enlargements” of Whiteness, admitting waves of formerly “sub-white” Europeans into the melting pot.
 They were jumping at the chance to be melted.

 It does not take a great deal of imagination to see why.
 In one of Zangwill’s appendices, he includes a description of the kind of massacre that inspired his fictional protagonist’s flashbacks.
 He quotes the firsthand account of a Red Cross nurse in Odessa who witnessed the pogrom there.
 She tells a truly horrific story of Jewish children being thrown out of windows, their limbs broken, and their necks wrung.
 Children as young as six months old.
 She goes on to describe the butchering of a pregnant woman, her fetus torn from her womb and the cavity stuffed with straw.
 An old man’s tongue is cut from his mouth and nails are driven into his eyes.
 Blood flowed thick through the streets as the medical personnel tried to save those they could.
 This went on for four days before soldiers from a neighboring state arrived as re-enforcements for a makeshift Jewish militia who rose up to defend their community.¹⁰ That these atrocities happened over 100 years ago does not in any way diminish the utter despair and disgust with which any feeling human heart responds to them.
 And, of course, they foreshadow the systematic killing of some 6 million Jews in the Holocaust just a few decades following this period.